The Problem

 Method 2: Build the format piece by piece when you want more control.

-If you need a custom layout, you can pull out the area code, middle block, and last four digits separately, then join them back together with text symbols.
-It is longer than TEXT, but it gives more direct control over each part.
+This is the method used in the solution.
+It pulls out the area code, middle block, and last four digits separately, then joins them back together with text symbols.

-This solves the same formatting problem in a more hands-on way.
+This solves the formatting problem in a very explicit way.
 It is useful when the layout might change later, because each part of the number can be adjusted separately before the final string is joined together.

 ="("&LEFT(A2,3)&") "&MID(A2,4,3)&"-"&RIGHT(A2,4)